AndrewBuntsev/iot-dashboard/README.md

 ## Customization

-- To add more simulated devices, duplicate and configure additional thermostat services in `docker-compose.yml`.
+- To add more simulated devices, duplicate and configure additional sensor services in `docker-compose.yml`.
 - To change database or broker settings, update the respective service environment variables.

 ## Stopping the Project